 Washington, DC 20554

-If you have a problem with your local telephone service, including directory assistance, or telephone service within your state, and you can’t resolve it directly with the company, contact your state public service commission.
+If you have a problem with your local telephone service, including directory assistance, or telephone service within your state, contact your state public service commission.
 Contact information for your state public service commission can be found at www.naruc.org/commissions.cfm or in the blue pages or government section of your local telephone directory.
 For problems with rates for basic cable television service or cable television service quality that you can’t resolve directly with the company, contact your Local Franchising Authority (LFA).
 Contact information for your LFA can be found on your cable service bill or in your local telephone directory.
 Also, your state or local Better Business Bureau, consumer protection agency or state Attorney General’s Office may be able to help.
 Again, check for listings in your local telephone directory.